 - Follow the Registration application process for registering the new company as mentioned in the previous segment

-Benefits of starting a startup
+Benefits of starting a startup in India

 The Indian Government in order to provide thrust to the industry and promote its growth while helping the Indian economy holistically has provided various facilities for the startup community.
 Some of the major benefits of starting a startup in India include: